NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### Stack Trace

-These settings are under `.StackTrace`, e.g. `Settings.Current.StackTrace`.
+These settings are under `.StackTrace`, e.g. `Exceptional.Settings.StackTrace`.
 These are for controlling how stack traces render on the detail pages (and affect nothing at logging time).

 **EnablePrettyGenerics** (`bool`, default: `true`): Replaces generic names like ``Dictionary`2`` with `Dictionary<TKey,TValue>`.
 Specific formatting is based on the `Language` setting below.